Garathd/vidx-video-sharing/README.md

 These pages are more or less the same design wise.
 If there is an issue with either login or registration then a brief information message should appear on the screen.
 New users will be directed to a welcome page.

 ***Welcome Page***
 The welcome page appears to the new users and users who have no videos saved on their profile.
 This page explains how the site works and explains the various buttons.
+This is also the help page

 ***All Videos Page***
 This page displays all the users’ videos except for the videos of the user that is signed in.
-Users are redirected to this page when they sign in and have existing videos on their profile or else click the logo when they are signed in.
+Users are redirected to this page when they sign in and if they have existing videos on their profile or else click the logo when they are signed in.
 On this page you can repost videos as well as vote on videos.
 Videos can be ordered by user or by category.

 ***My Videos Page***
 Also known as the profile page.
 This page lets you delete, edit and view your videos.
 This page also shows reposted videos.
 Videos can be ordered by category and status (original or reposted).
 The My Videos and the All Videos pages have more or less an identical design except for a few different options on videos.